The HDR survey

 HDR professional development training

 A group of postgraduates have raised concerns regarding the compulsory 120 hours professional development training required as part of some PhDs.
 We have already made some progress on this issue but are continuing to work with the university to ensure that outstanding concerns about access, relevance, time commitment and quality are addressed.
 We are doing this via a second submission to GRC.
-If you would like to provide feedback or request for more information regarding this matter, please contact the MPA President Peter Hurley
+If you would like to provide feedback or request for more information regarding this matter, please contact Peter Hurley

 Records for exam arrival and departure times